 Any student subjected to unacceptable behavior may bring the concern to the attention of a school employee who will notify the school administration for review and resolution of the reported incident.
-Any other individual subjected to unacceptable behavior may bring the concern to the attention of the school administration or the school district administration for review and resolution to the reported incident.
+Any other individual subjected to unacceptable behavior may bring the concern to the attention of the school administration for review and resolution to the reported incident.